Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 My only disappointment was not being allowed to go up on the roof to see his reindeer...

-Today, when we sit down for our meal, we tend to eat many of the same things, our habits shaped by French Christmas traditions, of course, but also by the food industry which has made certain luxury products more widely available.
+Today, when we all sit down for our meal, we tend to eat many of the same dishes, our habits shaped both by French Christmas traditions and by the food industry, which has made certain luxury products more widely available.
+As we unfold that linen napkin, we know we are about to overindulge.

 But this overindulgence hasn't always been the norm.
 Nor has the single Christmas meal.
 Let's go back a little in history...

-This meal didn't start off being about Christmas, but about the winter solstice, which occurs on 21 December.
+Many of today’s French holiday foods took shape gradually rather than appearing all at once.
+So did the Christmas meal, which didn't start off being about Christmas, but about the winter solstice, which occurs on 21 December.

 Back in Roman times, the population celebrated Saturnalia during the third week of December or so.
-It was held in honour of the god Saturn.
+It was held in honor of the god Saturn.
 Social differences melted away for a few days, slaves were temporarily freed, and mistletoe, vines or holly were used to decorate houses.
 And people ate.

 Traditionally, a "repas maigre" or lean meal, was eaten in the lead-up to Midnight Mass as an act of penance.
 By lean we mean meatless, although fish was permitted but it was a light meal, a soup with bread, perhaps.
 Our oysters and salmon may well be holdovers from those days.

-The Midnight Mass traditionally being a lengthy event, the main celebration came after the mass, so in the small hours of 25 December a "repas gras" or fat meal, one involving meat, was eaten.
+The Midnight Mass being a lengthy event, the main celebration came after the mass, so in the small hours of 25 December a "repas gras" or fat meal, one involving meat, was eaten.

 This second meal came to be known as the Réveillon (it still is today).
 In one theory, it comes from the word "réveil", or awakening, as in staying awake until the festivities ended in the morning.
 In another, the "veiller" means to stay up, and the second meal, since it meant staying up a second time, was a "ré-veillon".